 Reappears?: No (Thank God)

 Plot: As Ash and the others take a break in the woods, Pikachu suddenly falls ill.
-It has an apple lodged in its throat, but there’s no Pokemon Center nearby, so they opt to go to a human hospital.
+He has an apple lodged in his throat, but there’s no Pokemon Center nearby, so they opt to go to a human hospital.
 There, they meet the lazy and pervy Dr. Proctor, who seems to be the only person working there.
 He initially refuses to treat Pikachu since he’s not a Pokemon doctor, but agrees once he pervs on Misty for a bit.

 He saves Pikachu, but as Ash and co. are about to leave, the hospital gets a distress call.
 Team Rocket has overturned a truck filled with Pokemon they were trying to steal.
 The Pokemon Center is full, so Joy asks Proctor to help out.
 He doesn’t want to, but agrees anyway.